Orange-OpenSource/WikiFactDiff/README.md

 ## 2. How to evaluate with WikiFactDiff?
-The evaluation source code (located in `evaluate`) is based on the [MEMIT github repository](https://github.com/kmeng01/memit) from this research paper : [(Meng et al.,2023)](https://arxiv.org/pdf/2210.07229.pdf).
+The evaluation source code (located in `evaluate`) is based on the [MEMIT github repository](https://github.com/kmeng01/memit) published following the research paper on [MEMIT](https://arxiv.org/pdf/2210.07229.pdf).
 Its corresponding MIT licence is located in `evaluate/LICENCE`.
 <details>
 <summary>Click here!</summary>
 A 24GB VRAM GPU (e.g. RTX 3090) is required to run experiments on GPT-J.